Political Oppression And Abuse Of Human Rights In Zambia

 Abuse of Human rights before elections

-During the run-up to the August 2016 election, there were a lot of political oppressions by the ruling party.
+During the run-up to the August 2016 election, there was a lot of political oppression by the ruling party.
 These were mainly in form of abuse of the right to freedom of assembly, movement and mainly targeted at the opposition political parties and those who had divergent views from the governments.
-Media houses that attempted to cover events of opposition political parties and other individuals with divergent views were subjected to brutal assault, resulting in multiple arrests of journalists and closure of some media houses.
+Media houses that attempted to cover events of opposition political parties and other individuals with divergent views were subjected to a brutal assault, resulting in multiple arrests of journalists and closure of some media houses.
 The main sources of abuse come from the application of the public order act which the police apply partially to favour the elites and those in power.

 The Public order act

-The Public Order Act Chapter 113 of the Laws of Zambia, herein after referred to as the ‘POA’, is a piece of legislation that was enacted during the colonial days in order to suppress the independent struggle.
-However after independence, this law was not repealed but carried over by the post independent government.
-The Public Order Act regulates the public meetings and processions.
+The Public Order Act Chapter 113 of the Laws of Zambia, hereinafter referred to as the ‘POA’, is a piece of legislation that was enacted during the colonial days in order to suppress the independent struggle.
+However, after independence, this law was not repealed but carried over by the post-independent government.
+The Public Order Act regulates public meetings and processions.
 Pursuant to Section 5 (4) of the Act every person who intends to assemble or convene a public meeting, procession, or demonstration shall give the police at least seven days notice of that person’s intention to assemble or convene such a meeting, procession or demonstration.
 This entails that anyone who participates in a meeting or procession for which no permit has been issued may be arrested without a warrant and charged with unauthorized assembly.
-Section 8 of the Act instructs the police officer, magistrate or any District messenger to stop any procession for which no permit has been issued under the Act, or where permit has been granted but contravenes or fails to comply with the conditions specified in.
+Section 8 of the Act instructs the police officer, magistrate or any District messenger to stop any procession for which no permit has been issued under the Act, or where a permit has been granted but contravenes or fails to comply with the conditions specified in.

 ‘’Any person who intends to assemble or convene a public meeting, procession, or demonstration shall give the police at least seven days notice of that person’s intention to assemble or convene such a meeting, procession or demonstration’’

-Suffice to say that these powers given to the police are vast and not in amenable to any effective check.
-Notably, The powers granted to the police in this Act have been abused on a number of occasions and therefore they can be considered to be unconstitutional as they violate the rights of expression, Assembly and association which is a constitutional right guaranteed in the Bill of Rights which is enshrined in the Constitution of Zambia.
-The powers are not reasonably necessary for the preservation of public order and not justifiable in a democratic state.
-Under pressure from their political superiors, the police take advantage of the act to frustrate any plans to hold demonstration against the government which in itself amounts to censorship of the right of expression.
+Suffice to say that these powers given to the police are vast and not amenable to any effective check.
+Notably, The powers granted to the police in this Act have been abused on a number of occasions and therefore they can be considered to be unconstitutional as they violate the rights of expression, assembly and association which is a constitutional right guaranteed in the Bill of Rights which is enshrined in the Constitution of Zambia.
+The powers are not reasonably necessary for the preservation of public order and are not justifiable in a democratic state.
+Under pressure from their political superiors, the police take advantage of the act to frustrate any plans to hold demonstrations against the government which in itself amounts to censorship of the right of expression.
 The government also uses this same Act to disadvantage the opposition political parties during elections as mostly they are not allowed to assemble freely or to have free campaigns, while the party in power can do whatever it pleases without getting such permission or notifying the police.

 Some of these incidences are listed below.